 Canada’s government recently declared its goal to diversify the country’s export trade, looking at different industries and different geographical markets.
 Cleantech is well positioned to be a big part of that.

 Consider just a few key markets.
-China, one of the world’s largest economies, has made aggressive environmental commitments that will require experienced providers.
 Emerging markets, including the Caribbean, South America and Africa, are making massive strides toward cleaner energy grids, offering significant potential for Canadian cleantech exporters.

-If you’re looking to move into a new market, schedule a meeting at Globe 2020 with CCC Cleantech Sector Director Rob James, or download our Guide for Canadian Cleantech Exporters to learn more about government to government contracting opportunities.
+If you’re looking to move into a new market, download our Guide for Canadian Cleantech Exporters to learn more about government to government contracting opportunities.

 At CCC, we’ve been diversifying our business for the last several years, making sure we’re in the right places at the right times to help give Canadian exporters a competitive edge.
 Here’s what we’re up to, why we’re doing it — and what it means for you: